 Pimax is the VR brand that sim racers either swear by or swear at.
-Founded in 2015 by former Huawei, HTC, and NVIDIA engineers, they’ve been chasing the widest field of view and highest pixel density in consumer VR since day one.
+Since 2015, their engineers have chased the widest field of view and highest pixel density in consumer VR – and they haven’t stopped.
 If you’ve read our VR headsets for sim racing guide, you’ll know Pimax sits at the premium end of the market – and from everything I’ve read, there’s good reason for that.

 Quick Navigation